-Craig Saper (firstname.lastname@example.org) is a Professor in the Language, Literacy, and Culture Doctoral Program at UMBC in Baltimore, Maryland, US.
+Craig Saper (firstname.lastname@example.org) is Professor and Director of the Language, Literacy, and Culture Doctoral Program at UMBC in Baltimore, Maryland, US.
+He also serves as the LLC Program’s Graduate Program Director.
 He is the author of The Amazing Adventures of Bob Brown (2016), Intimate Bureaucracies (2012), Networked Art (2001), Artificial Mythologies (1997).
 He has also edited or co-edited scholarly volumes including Electracy: Gregory L. Ulmer Textshop Experiments (2015), a special issue of the scholarly journal Hyperrhiz on mapping culture (2015), special issues of Rhizomes on Posthumography (2010), Imaging Place (2009), and Drifts (2007), and many other volumes since 1990.
 He edited with introductions new editions of Bob Brown’s works: 1450-1950 (2015) Words (2014), Readies (2014), Gems (2014).
 He is also seeking to publish a simulation of Brown’s readies machine which can be found at http://www.readies.org.
 He has published widely on Fluxus and visual poetry and serves as the Reviews Editor for HyperRhiz and Rhizomes and previously “Blog Report” columnist for Rhizomes.

 Craig’s curatorial projects include exhibits on “Assemblings” (1997), “Noigandres: Concrete Poetry in Brazil” (1988) and “TypeBound” (2008), and folkvine.org (2003-6).
 In addition, he has published two other artists’s books On Being Read (1985) and Raw Material (2008).